whoiami/whoiami.github.io/_posts/2017-10-28-User_Visiable_PG_STATUS_In_CEPH.md

 ##### 8. PG_STATE_REMAPPED

 REMAPPED means the up set is not equals to acting set.
 More specific, a new OSD join the cluster.
-The cluster map changed.
-New acting set is calculated.
-Up set and acting set is not equal.
+PG is temporarily mapped to a different set of OSDs from what CRUSH specified.
 So PG_STATE_REMAPPED is set.

 - state_set(PG_STATE_REMAPPED)